John Thurloe: Career

-In 1653 he became head of intelligence and developed a widespread network of spies in England and on the continent.
-These included the Dutch diplomat and historian Lieuwe van Aitzema, the mathematician John Wallis, who established a code-breaking department, as well as diplomat and mathematician Samuel Morland, who served as Thurloe's assistant.
+In 1653, he became head of intelligence and developed a widespread network of spies in England and on the continent.
+These included Henry Manning, the Dutch diplomat and historian Lieuwe van Aitzema, the mathematician John Wallis, who established a code-breaking department, as well as diplomat and mathematician Samuel Morland, who served as Thurloe's assistant.
 Thurloe's service broke the Sealed Knot, a secret society of Royalists and uncovered various other plots against the Protectorate.
-In 1654 he was elected to Parliament as the member for Ely.
+In 1654, he was elected to Parliament as the member for Ely.

 He supported the idea that Cromwell should adopt a royal title.

-In 1655 Thurloe became Postmaster General, a post he held until he was accused of treason and arrested in May 1660.
+In 1655, Thurloe became Postmaster General, a post he held until he was accused of treason and arrested in May 1660.

 His spies were able to intercept mail, and he exposed Edward Sexby's 1657 plot to assassinate Cromwell and captured would-be assassin Miles Sindercombe and his group.
 (Ironically, Thurloe's own department was also infiltrated: in 1659 Morland became a Royalist agent and alleged that Thurloe, Richard Cromwell and Sir Richard Willis – a Sealed Knot member turned Cromwell agent – were plotting to kill the future King Charles II.)
 About forty years after his death, a false ceiling was found in his rooms at Lincolns Inn; the space was full of letters seized during his occupation of the office of Postmaster-General.
 These letters are also now at the Bodleian.

-In 1657 Thurloe became a member of Cromwell's second council, as well as governor of the London Charterhouse school, and in 1658 he became chancellor of the University of Glasgow.
+In 1657, Thurloe became a member of Cromwell's second council, as well as governor of the London Charterhouse school, and in 1658, he became chancellor of the University of Glasgow.
 After the death of Oliver Cromwell in 1658, he supported his son Richard Cromwell as Lord Protector and, in 1659, represented Cambridge University in the Third Protectorate Parliament.
-Later that year various parties accused him of arbitrary decisions as head of intelligence, and he was deprived of his offices.
+Later that year, various parties accused him of arbitrary decisions as head of intelligence, and he was deprived of his offices.
 Reinstated as a secretary of state on 27 February 1660, he resisted the return of Charles II.

 After the Restoration, Thurloe was arrested for high treason on 15 May 1660 but was not tried.
 He was released on 29 June on the condition that he would assist the new government upon request.
-He retired from public life but served as a behind-the-scenes authority on foreign affairs and wrote informative papers for Edward Hyde, 1st Earl of Clarendon, but he did not become part of any new government.
+He retired from public life but served as a behind-the-scenes authority on foreign affairs and wrote informative papers for Edward Hyde, but he did not become part of any new government.